 Crowdsourcing has many successful applications in different areas.
-Solyent [3] is a word processor that employs the Find-Fix-Verify interaction method. gMission is a general platform for supporting spatial crowdsourcing [5] Adrenaline [2] is a crowd-powered camera that supports realtime crowdsourcing by using an interaction method called rapid refinement.
-Our work also has large potentials to be utilized in the so-called data curation applications [27], such as knowledge base completion [19], domain-aware entity (e.g., points-of-interest in twitter) collection.
+Solyent [32] is a word processor that employs the Find-Fix-Verify interaction method. gMission is a general platform for supporting spatial crowdsourcing [33] Adrenaline [34] is a crowd-powered camera that supports real-time crowdsourcing by using an interaction method called rapid refinement.
+Our work also has large potentials to be utilized in the so-called data curation applications [35], such as knowledge base completion [36], domain-aware entity (e.g., points-of-interest in twitter) collection.

 Probability estimation discussed in Section 3 is extensively studied in the area of statistical learning.
-Good-Turing is a well-known approach to this end [13], [29], [30].
-Gale et. al [13] discussed the derivation of Good-Turing estimates and applied this method to the smoothing problem in natural language processing.
-The studies [29], [30] theoretically proved the effectiveness of Good-Turing and suggested to combine Good-Turing and empirical estimates.
+Good-Turing is a well-known approach to this end [16], [17], [18].
+Gale et al. [16] discussed the derivation of Good-Turing estimates and applied this method to the smoothing problem in natural language processing.
+The studies [17], [18] theoretically proved the effectiveness of Good-Turing and suggested to combine Good-Turing and empirical estimates.
 In this paper, we utilize the Good-Turing method to a new problem, i.e., estimating entity distribution of workers, and conduct extensive experiments to compare it with other estimation techniques.
-Recently, some recommendation studies [1], [21], [31] also considered to model and estimate user behaviors (e.g., reputation).
+Recently, some recommendation studies [37], [38], [39] also considered to model and estimate user behaviors (e.g., reputation).
 Compared with these studies, our work focuses to estimate worker behaviors on entity collection, which are not well studied in the existing works.